E. H. Calvert

 Elisha Helm Calvert (born William Helm; June 27, 1863 – October 5, 1941) was an American film actor and director.
-He appeared in more than 170 films, as well as directing a further 60 titles.
+He appeared in more than 170 films, as well as directing a further 60 titles, often using his military title "Captain E. H. Calvert".
+Today's audiences may know him from his portrayals of district attorney Markham in the early Philo Vance murder mysteries; Wheeler and Woolsey's senior officer and foil in Half Shot at Sunrise; and one of the college professors having an audience with Groucho Marx in Horse Feathers.

-Biography
+Early life

 He was born William Helm in Madison, Wisconsin, (or in Alexandria, Virginia), and died in Hollywood, California.
-He was a Spanish–American War veteran who served in Cuba.
+Calvert was a Spanish–American War veteran who served in Cuba.
 He was a member of the Adventurers Club of New York.
 Calvert was raised in Madison and graduated from Central High School.

+Career

 He acted for a summer at the Fuller Opera House.
 After a military career from which he retired as a captain, he acted in stock theater, including working in Arizona, where he acted with Theodore Roberts.
 He also performed in vaudeville.
 For 18 years, he was a director, beginning with the Essanay Company.
 He also acted in films for Essanay.

-Calvert had a son, also named William Helm.